MIM to Host Special Exhibition Dragons and Vines: Inlaid Guitar Masterpieces Opening Nov. 5

 The exhibition will be on display in MIM’s Target Gallery from November 5, 2016, through September 4, 2017.
 Information about supplemental programing will be announced in the coming months.

 $10 for Dragons and Vines: Inlaid Guitar Masterpieces exhibition only

 The Musical Instrument Museum is located at 4725 E. Mayo Boulevard in Phoenix (corner of Tatum and Mayo Boulevards, just south of Loop 101).
 For general museum information and a full schedule of events, visit MIM.org or call 480.478.6000.

-The Musical Instrument Museum (MIM) enriches the world by collecting, preserving and making accessible a wide variety of musical instruments and performance videos from every country in the world.
-MIM offers guests a welcoming and fun experience, incomparable interactive technology, dynamic programming and exceptional musical performances.
-MIM also fosters appreciation of diverse cultures around the globe by showing that we all innovate, adapt and learn from each other to create music—the language of the soul.
+The Musical Instrument Museum (MIM) enriches our world by collecting, preserving, and making accessible an astonishing variety of musical instruments and performance videos from every country in the world.
+MIM offers guests a welcoming and fun experience, incomparable interactive technology, dynamic programming, and exceptional musical performances.
+MIM fosters appreciation of the world’s diverse cultures by showing how we innovate, adapt, and learn from each other to create music—the language of the soul.

 Find MIM on Facebook: Facebook.com/MIMphx; Twitter and Instagram: @MIMphx, #ScalesandStrings